Rikos-Peasants/Riko/QUEST_SYSTEM_README.md

-# Quest System, Achievements, and Events - Feature Documentation
+# Quest System, Achievements, Events, and Streaks - Feature Documentation

 ## Overview

-The Riko bot now includes a comprehensive quest system with daily quests, achievements, and timed events.
-This system gamifies the image sharing experience by rewarding users for posting images, earning likes, and rating content.
+The Riko bot now includes a comprehensive quest system with daily quests, achievements, timed events, and streak tracking.
+This system gamifies the image sharing experience by rewarding users for posting images, earning likes, rating content, and maintaining consistency.

 ## Features